panda2134/nearest-points-algo-homework/README.md

 ## Installation

-You need Node.js 14+ installed on your computer
+You need Node.js 14+ installed on your computer.

 Install yarn:
 ```bash